aiven/devportal/docs/tools/terraform/reference/cookbook/m3db-m3agg-recipe.rst

     destination_service_name = aiven_m3aggregator.demo-m3a.service_name
   }

-Namespaces in M3 are used to determine how metrics are stored and retained.
+``namespaces`` in M3 is used to determine how metrics are stored and retained.
 There is always one unaggregated namespace which is configured under the ``demo-m3db`` resource ``namespaces`` block.
+There are three aggregated namespaces defined within the same block for different resolution settings.
-The ``grafana_user_config`` setting under the ``demo-grafana`` resource will ensure that you receive alerts based on metrics' threshold level.
-Make a note of the different ``integration_type`` for each of the service integrations.
+Typically, a low resolution data is retained for a longer period of time than a high resolution data.

 More resources
 --------------